appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/currency-input.md

 Allows you to specify the currency type for the widget.
 You can choose from a list of countries and their respective currencies.
 Additionally, by clicking on **JS**, you can use ISO 4217 currency codes.
 These codes consist of three letters and are assigned to each currency for international identification.

-*Example:* If you want to dynamically set the currency based on a selected value in a Select widegt, use the following JS expression:
+*Example:* If you want to dynamically set the currency based on a selected value in a Select widget, use the following JS expression:

 ```JS